mjw99/datawarrior/README.md

 cd datawarrior
 mvn clean package
 ```
-7) Run the installer that is created in the target directory
+7) Run the installer that is created in the target/dist directory

 ### Platform Integration